-Michael began training in central Iowa at the Betty Hill Dance Studios, and under the guidance of Robert Thomas and Miyoko Kato-Thomas at the Robert Thomas Dancenter.
-He furthered his dance education as a full scholarship recipient of the Milwaukee Ballet School, Boston Ballet School, and the School of American Ballet.
-Following an early graduation from high school, Michael accepted an invitation to study with American Ballet Theatre.
-During his tenure in NYC, Michael taught at Steps on Broadway and the Peridance Capezio Center.
-Over the next 18 years, Michael accepted a number of prominent appointments as a principal dancer, choreographer and dance educator, leading him to opportunities throughout the USA, Europe, and Asia, where he has worked extensively for nearly 20 years.
-Michael has performed the male leads in all of the classical staples, and in celebrated works by Ashton, Balanchine, Baryshnikov, De Mille, Dow, Duato, Fokine, Fosse, Gamonet, Kylian, Massine, Prokovsky, Robbins, Tharp, and Tudor, among others.
+Michael began his dance training in central Iowa at the Betty Hill Dance Studios, and continued his study of classical ballet under the guidance of Robert Thomas and Miyoko Kato-Thomas of the Robert Thomas Dancenter.
+He was a full scholarship recipient of the Milwaukee Ballet School, Boston Ballet School, and the School of American Ballet, and following an early graduation from high school, Michael accepted an invitation to further his studies with American Ballet Theatre in New York City.
+While in New York, Michael taught at such prestigious institutions as Steps on Broadway and the Peridance Capezio Center, and over the next 20 years, accepted a number of prominent appointments as a principal dancer, choreographer and dance educator across the USA, Europe, and Asia.
+Michael has performed the male leads in the classical staples, and in celebrated works by Ashton, Balanchine, Baryshnikov, De Mille, Dow, Duato, Fokine, Fosse, Gamonet, Kylian, Massine, Prokovsky, Robbins, Tharp, and Tudor, among others.

-Within the last 12 years, Michael’s choreography has been performed across the United States, Japan, Iceland, Australia, France, Romania, Dubai, Spain, Puerto Rico, and Mexico.
-His work was highlighted in the international documentary “Dance the Dream at 50” produced by acclaimed filmmaker Richard Karz.
-Michael was a 2017 Ballet Arkansas Visions Choreographic Competition finalist, and was previously selected to display his work at the European Contemporary Choreographic Initiative.
-As an educator, Michael travels throughout the United States, Canada, Japan, and France.
-He is a frequent guest instructor for the Cecchetti Council of America where is is the founding Artistic Director of the Enhanced Men’s Training Program, jury member for the CCA Classical Ballet Competition, and a development consultant.
-Michael is a sought after adjudicator and multi-year jury member of Japan Ballet Association's prestigious Hokkaido Ballet Competition.
-He was honored to premiere his work at JBA's Zendo Ballet Festival to rave reviews.
+Within the last 15 years, Michael’s choreography has been performed across the United States, Japan, Iceland, Australia, France, Romania, Dubai, Spain, Puerto Rico, and Mexico, and his work was highlighted on film within the international documentary “Dance the Dream at 50” produced by acclaimed filmmaker Richard Karz.
+As a dance educator, Michael's experience spans the United States, Canada, Japan, and France.
+Michael was a faculty member of the Department of Theatre and Dance at Samford University, one of the region's preeminent private universities, and in 2020, was appointed Guest Artist in Residence of the Dance Department at Belhaven University.
+Michael is a frequent guest instructor for the Cecchetti Council of America's International Summer School, where he is the founding Artistic Director of the Enhanced Men’s Training Program, and has served on the juries of Japan Ballet Association's Hokkaido Ballet Competition and the CCA Classical Ballet Competition.